blockterms/whitepaper/README.md

 Co-operation at this scale across geographical boundaries is challenging in so many ways.

 When consumers pay for a product or service, they do not know where their money eventually goes to.
-Information about who owns this product, how this product came to be and how much of consumer payment goes to whom etc., is not tied to the price or sale of the product.
+Information about who owns this product, how this product came to be and how much of consumer payment goes to whom etc., is not tied to price or sale of the product.
 Easy availability of such information to consumers is important to encourage universal moral standards for entities making financial arrangements.

-Biological perception of fairness drives consumer behavior.
+Perception of fairness drives consumer behavior.
 When people hear about bad working conditions in remote war torn countries or child labor in developing countries, it pushes them to choose alternative options that match their sense of fairness.
 Some examples are regulations around blood diamonds, poor working conditions in garment factories and ethical sourcing of food.

 In the complete tree of cooperation for a product or service as shown in Fig 1, there are too many financial intermediaries to facilitate this scale of co-operation.
 Financial intermediaries provide useful services to nurture the financial arrangement but transaction fees for value transfer is so high that it impacts the price of product in marketplace.

 Settlement is not timely.
-Cash flows from one entity to other entity after the accounting for the sales is complete at one end.
+Cash flows from one entity to other entity after accounting for  sales is complete at one end.
 This leaves certain entities in asymmetric financial relationships that are prone to moral hazard.
 This is a hurdle to forming easy financial relations with entities that a trustless settlement system like blockterms is trying to address.

 ## Solution

 ![solution](images/solution.png)

-In this paper, I will present how blockterms combines these three universal technologies and creates a network of value that brings a level of transparency to the existing model of commerce.
+In this paper, I will present how blockterms combines three universal technologies and creates a network of value that brings a new level of transparency to the existing model of commerce.

 Three universal technologies are
 1. Universal way of communication i.e internet